Chapter 7, Title 11, United States Code: For individuals

 Another aspect to consider is whether the debtor can avoid a challenge by the United States Trustee to his or her Chapter 7 filing as abusive.
 One factor in considering whether the U.S. Trustee can prevail in a challenge to the debtor's Chapter 7 filing is whether the debtor can otherwise afford to repay some or all of his debts out of disposable income in the five year time frame provided by Chapter 13.
 If so, then the U.S. Trustee may succeed in preventing the debtor from receiving a discharge under Chapter 7, effectively forcing the debtor into Chapter 13.

-Some bankruptcy practitioners assert that the U.S. Trustee has become more aggressive in recent times in pursuing (what the U.S. Trustee believes to be) abusive Chapter 7 filings.
-Through these activities the U.S. Trustee has achieved a regulatory system that Congress and most creditor-friendly commentors have consistently espoused, i.e., a formal means test for Chapter 7.
-The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 has clarified this area of concern by making changes to the U.S. Bankruptcy Code that include, along with many other reforms, language imposing a means test for Chapter 7 cases.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 made changes to the U.S. Bankruptcy Code that include, along with many other reforms, language imposing a means test for Chapter 7 cases.

 Creditworthiness and the likelihood of receiving a Chapter 7 discharge are some of the issues to be considered in determining whether to file bankruptcy.
-The importance of the effects of bankruptcy on creditworthiness is sometimes overemphasized because by the time many debtors are ready to file for bankruptcy, their credit score is already ruined.
+The effect of bankruptcy on creditworthiness in many cases might not be significant, because by the time many debtors are ready to file for bankruptcy, their credit score is already extremely low.
 Also, new credit extended post-petition is not covered by the discharge, so creditors may offer new credit to the newly-bankrupt.

-Methods of filing for bankruptcy
+Methods of filing

 Official Federal bankruptcy forms are prescribed in the relevant Rules, and are a computer based equivalent option of paper forms.
 Software can also be used, which generates court-ready forms and is more simple for users.
 Bankruptcy petition preparers can aid in completing applications, as can a bankruptcy attorney.

-2005 bankruptcy law revision: the BAPCPA
+BAPCPA revisions

 On October 17, 2005, the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) went into effect.
 This legislation was the biggest reform to the bankruptcy laws since 1978.
 The legislation was enacted after years of lobbying efforts by banks and lending institutions and was intended to prevent abuses of the bankruptcy laws.

-The changes to Chapter 7 were extensive.